Omni Calculator logo

 To calculate the maximum loss possible before getting a margin call:

-1. Determine the amount of initial margin requirement (IMR) and maintenance margin requirement (MMR) based on the futures contract specification and the number of contracts you will acquire.
+1. Determine the initial margin requirement (IMR) and maintenance margin requirement (MMR) based on the futures contract specification and the number of contracts you will acquire.
 Be sure your initial deposit (ID) is larger than your IMR.

 2. Subtract MMR from ID.
 Now, you have how much you can lose.